popeindustries/buddy/README.md

 })()
 ```

-Although these optimizations are possible to apply in most cases, there are two scenarios where **buddy** needs to deoptimize by wrapping module contents and/or preserving calls to `require()`:
+Although these optimizations are possible to apply in most cases, there are two scenarios where **buddy** needs to de-optimize by wrapping module contents and/or preserving calls to `require()`:

 - **referencing modules in another bundle**: `require('module-from-another-bundle')` will be preserved as it cannot be safely inlined ([read more](#break-up-js-bundles-into-smaller-files) about working with multiple bundles)
 - **circular dependencies**: modules that `require` each other (including several orders removed) will be wrapped in a closure function and lazily evaluated when eventually called with a non-inlined `require()`